RenierM26/ha-ezviz/README.md

 - **Encryption Key**
   The device **Encryption Key** (used when encryption is **enabled** on the device).
   > Encryption can be **disabled** on the device.
-If disabled, you can leave this as “fetch” or blank and use VC mode instead.
+If disabled, you can leave this as “fetch_my_key” or blank and use VC mode instead.

 - **Validate credentials now** *(checkbox)*
   One-time RTSP validation.
 When checked, the form will **test** the RTSP credentials before saving.